Tanweer-Raza/Raza-Insurance_Price_prediction_ML_project_02/README.md

 ![model parameters](static/Model_training.png)

 ## Conclusion

-- This Project can be used in real-life by Medical Insurance Companies to predict the Health risk involved for a patient and give an estimate for Insurance Premium for the particular customer.
+This Project which predicts the amount of the insurance premium based on different parameters (like Age,BMI etc) for a particular person can be implemented practically and used by Insurance Comapnies in real life.
+This will help the companies to predict the estimate for Insurance premium for a particular person by considering the risk involved for that particular person.